REBT Treatment (Rational Emotive Behavior Therapy)

 What is REBT therapy used for?

 Rational Emotive Therapy is used to teach an individual with emotional issues on how to identify self-defeating and irrational tendencies that are illogical, unrealistic, and absolutist, and replace them with self-helping and rational ones.

 This therapy is used for treating mental health issues such as anxiety disorders, depression, panic disorders, Obsessive-Compulsive Disorder (OCD), stress and specific phobias.

 Is REBT a form of CBT?

-Yes, it is a form of CBT (Cognitive behavioral therapy) that emphasizes reorganizing emotional functions in a person, redefining their problems by changing their attitudes to develop acceptable patterns of behaviors.
+Yes, it’s a form of CBT (Cognitive behavioral therapy) that emphasizes reorganizing emotional functions in a person, redefining their problems by changing their attitudes to develop acceptable patterns of behaviors.

-If you feel that stress, anxiety or any other emotional issues are hampering your daily life activities, then it is good to get to know how Rational emotive behavior therapy can be beneficial for you to manage stress the right way.
+If you feel that stress, anxiety, or any other emotional issues are hampering your daily life activities, then it’s good to get to know how Rational Emotive Behavior Therapy can be beneficial for you to manage stress the right way.